-From Farrah Fawcett's big Charlie's Angels flicks to Diana Ross's disco-inspired afro, there are so many cool hairstyles to take inspiration from.
-Not only that, but they're also super relevant today.
+From Farrah Fawcett's big "Charlie's Angels" flicks to Diana Ross's disco-inspired afro, there are so many cool chicks to take inspiration from.
+Not only that but these styles are also super relevant today.
 We reckon they could be worn exactly the same as they were then and they would look just as awesome.
-Yes, we have a thing for the '70s; is it that obvious?
-To prove our point about how amazing this decade was for hair, we've selected seven of our favourite looks.
-Click through our gallery for unashamed '70s hairstyle inspiration.
+To prove our point about how amazing this decade was for hair, we've selected seven of our favorite looks.

 The Farrah flip is legendary.
-Fawcett became a star when she was cast in Charlie's Angels, and as a result, everyone wanted this hair during that decade (and well into the '80s, too).
-You'll need a decent barrel brush to help re-create this look.
+Fawcett became a star when she was cast in "Charlie's Angels," and as a result, everyone wanted this hair during that decade (and well into the '80s, too).
+In fact, this iconic hairstyle is loved even to this day.
+You'll need a decent barrel brush (We love Drybar's Double Pint Round Ceramic Brush, $42) to help re-create this look.

 For pure hippie-chicness, there's only one person we can think of to copy, and that's Stevie Nicks.
 It's the one part rocker-chic to two parts Woodstock festival hairstyle, such as this one, that really does it for us.

-While she might have sported classic flicks in Quentin Tarantino's '70s-inspired film Jackie Brown, in reality, Pam Grier went for big curls.
+While she might have sported classic flicks in Quentin Tarantino's '70s-inspired film "Jackie Brown," in reality, Grier went for big curls.
 Super cool.

 We can't talk about '70s hairstyles without mentioning the queen that is Diana Ross.
 During that decade, Ross dominated with her music, and she became the first black woman to co-host the Oscars.
-While she was known for many different hairstyles, her natural afro style was always one of our favourites.
+While she was known for many different hairstyles, her natural afro style was always one of our favorites.

 Once again, Meryl Streep proves that there's nothing she can't do, including incredible blonde '70s hair.
 For this decade, the actress rocked the natural look.
 It was very girl-next-door with an extreme side part.
 What's not to love?